Selling Your Private Label Products Online: A Simple Get-Started Guide for Beauty Entrepreneurs

 This is a small but incredibly important step, especially since most customers will not be searching for one of your products by name, but rather by what type of product they are looking for and what their personal care needs may be.

-Simple category filters such as “Creams and Moisturizers,” “Hair Care,” or “CBD” make it easier for shoppers to navigate your site and quickly find what they’re looking for.
+Simple category filters such as “Creams and Moisturizers,” “Hair Care,” or “Hemp” make it easier for shoppers to navigate your site and quickly find what they’re looking for.

 Use clean, professional photos.